news

 • Base plant

-Depending on the project, some core and shell construction designs include:
+Depending on the project, a core and shell construction design can also feature some or all of the following elements:

 • Mechanical or electrical services